NKAmapper/nvdb2osm/README.md

 ### Usage
 1. **nvdb2osm -vegnett "kommune"**
-   - Produces OSM file with road network for a given municipality (name or 4 digit municipality code).
+   - Produces OSM file with road network for a given municipality (name or 4 digit municipality code), or "Norway" for all municipalities.
    - Example: `nvdb2osm -vegnett 4601`for the road network of Bergen.

 2. **nvdb2osm -vegobjekt "vegobjektkode" ["kommune"]**
    - Produces OSM file with all road objects of a given [type](http://labs.vegdata.no/nvdb-datakatalog/) (name or 2-3 digit object code).
-   - Optionally within a given municipality (4 digit municipality code), else for the entire country of Norway.
+   - Optionally within a given municipality (name or 4 digit municipality code), else for the entire country of Norway.
    - Example: `nvdb2osm -vegobjekt 103 0301` for all traffic calming/speed bumps in Oslo.

 3. **nvdb2osm -vegref "vegreferanse"**